Please select a partnership to see additional information:

 - Develop the safe support services that families want, and a culture of openness and joint working with parents and carers on the part of services.

-- Ensure that guidance on good practice is in place and being followed in relation to: intimate care; working with children of the opposite sex; managing behaviour that challenges families and services; issues around consent to treatment; anti-bullying and inclusion strategies; sexuality and safe sexual behaviour among young people; monitoring and challenging placement arrangements for young people living away from home.
+- Ensure that guidance on good practice is in place and being followed in relation to: intimate care and ensure training for this is updated every 6 to 12 months and according to the changing needs of the child; working with children of the opposite sex; managing behaviour that challenges families and services; issues around consent to treatment; anti-bullying and inclusion strategies; sexuality and safe sexual behaviour among young people; monitoring and challenging placement arrangements for young people living away from home.